Ankita-agarwal2301/Learning_Angular/angularkeep/README.md

 3. Used ngFor
 We can use this directive, if we want to display a dynamic list, for example, an array of elements on the screen.

+4. use json for data storage
+- Observables
+- Dependency injection
+- Services

 ## Development server